 - Aquaman, who can command any ocean animal.

 - Marvel Comics own Squirrel Girl.
-If you can summon squirrels to beat Doctor Doom, Thanos, MODOK, and Pluto you deserve to be on this list.
+If you can summon squirrels to beat Doctor Doom, Thanos, MODOK, Pluto, and even Deadpool you deserve to be on this list.

 - B'wana Beast has the power to both combine and command animals.